Teams will simulate a consultancy firm that must present solutions to a real business problem currently facing the Healthcare sector.

 They will receive further vital information on the competition day and will be given time to finalise their recommendations.
 Each team will then have 20 minutes to give a presentation and answer questions from the judges about their proposal.

 Each team will be assigned meeting rooms to work in on the competition day, equipped with connected computing facilities.

 This competition will test the capabilities of multidisciplinary student teams to derive innovative solutions to a present problem facing organisations within the sector.
 Participants will develop key consultancy skills and gain exposure to a multi-trillion pound sector.
 Leading industry experts and academicians will form the judging and information panels.
 This competition will provide an excellent opportunity for networking and the chance to showcase your talents!

 THE TOPIC FOR THIS YEAR'S WBS CASE CHALLENGE

-Note: The case study has been written in a way such that prior knowledge of the healthcare sector is not required from participants.
+Note: The actual Case Challenge for teams will be announced with part 1 of the Case on Tuesday 1st May, and has been written in a way such that prior knowledge of the healthcare sector maybe an advantage but is not required from participants."